jeff-hykin/to-esm/readme.md

 # What is this for?

-Converting NodeJS require statements to EcmaScript import statments using the Tree Sitter parser (NOT REGEX like all the other tools out there).
+Properly converting NodeJS require statements to EcmaScript import statments (using the Tree Sitter parser NOT REGEX, like all the other tools out there).
 Works for JavaScript and TypeScript.

 # How do I use it?